-A common challenge for people in marginalized groups is the ability to find safe and welcoming venues and services while they're traveling.
+A common challenge for people in marginalized groups is the ability to find safe and welcoming venues and services while they're traveling or visiting a particular location.
 With the variances in bathroom laws from state to state and even social attitudes from county to county, it can be hard to just exist.
-The goal for my senior capstone project was to create an app aimed at helping people from these groups locate not only things like gender neutral bathrooms, but also to find stores, living arrangements, and event venues that are safe and welcoming.
-The basic funtionality of the app was to serve as a real-time database using an algorithm to show users relevant services nearby, as well as allowing them to leave feedback and see feedback from previous visitors.
+The goal for my capstone project (which was an extension of a previous project two years in the planning) was to create a mobile app aimed at helping people from these groups locate not only things like gender neutral bathrooms, but also to find stores, living arrangements, and event venues that are safe and welcoming.
+The basic funtionality of the app was to serve as a real-time database using an algorithm to show users relevant services nearby, as well as allowing them to both leave feedback as well as view feedback from previous visitors.

 UI & UX Designer

 January 2017 - June 2017 (Finalization & Delivery)

 - Allow marginalized groups to find safe places while traveling

 - Create a lightweight, easy to use app with a companion web component

 - Allow users a way to verify that spaces are safe and welcoming